The Pennsylvania State University

 What's included

-9 videos1 reading1 quiz
+9 videos1 reading1 assignment

 Where humans live and how they are connected to each other, have strong effects on how infectious diseases can spread.
 In this module, you will learn about some of the related key concepts of epidemiology.
 After looking at some fascinating history, we’ll learn about social networks as the ultimate “road map” on which diseases can travel and we’ll talk about how the structure of the network can influence disease dynamics.
 After that, we’ll cover three topics that all affect infectious disease epidemiology in dramatic ways: human transport systems, population density and so-called superspreaders - individuals who can spread a disease to dozens or even hundreds of other individuals.
 We’ll close by identifying what information is required for disease surveillance.